anatelli10/packages-for-gmail/README.md

 [![Product Name Screen Shot][product-screenshot]](https://packagesforgmail.com/)

 Work in progress.
 Tracking your online orders shouldn't be difficult.
 That's where Packages for Gmail comes in.
 It beautifully displays all of your incoming packages right inside your Gmail inbox.
-Connects with [Packages for Gmail Backend](https://github.com/anatelli10/packages-for-gmail-backend) for authentication and Gmail API.
+Connects with [Packages for Gmail Backend](https://github.com/anatelli10/packages-for-gmail-backend) for authentication and package tracking number detection.

 Features: